oozone/potpourri-ios-app/README.md

 ### Extras
 - Core Location / Maps: Maps section
 - ios-charts: CryptoCoin chart

+### Running the app
+Clone the repository and run the command `pod install` (https://cocoapods.org/) in the cloned folder.
+That should do it!

 Made by **Matthias Vanooteghem** for Hogeschool Gent 2017-2018.